 A leaking or blown head gasket is a pretty major thing.
 Left unchecked, the damage it causes will get worse, to the point of total engine failure.
 You must do something about a leaking head gasket right away.

 Repairing a leaking head gasket is a time-consuming job and a shop will charge you up to $2000 to replace one.
-The job involves tearing down the engine, removing the cylinder head and all other components attached to it and dropping all the fluids.
+The job involves tearing down the engine, removing the cylinder head, and all other components attached to it and dropping all the fluids.
 The cylinder head may even have to be machined true again.
-Your car will be in the shop for a few days at minimum.
+Your car will be in the shop for a few days at a minimum.

 You’ll know your head gasket has gone if:

 - You are having to constantly (or more frequently) top up your coolant system

 - The temperature gauge is showing maximum temperature even when the engine has only been running for a few minutes

 - Thick white exhaust fumes are emitted from the muffler

 - Engine runs warmer than it used to